 Thank you for trusting us with this pivotal time in your life.

 Right now, I’m offering a bunch of pre-sale goodies because you’re buying the program before it’s LIVE for you to access.
-It will be available Dec.
-15 but you’ll get emails from me between now and then with more information if you sign up before launch.
+Next sessions open up 2/10/21 but you’ll get emails from me between now and then with more information if you sign up before launch.

-Once you’re past the 10-day money-back guarantee period, I donate 15% of your purchase to Black Mamas Matter.
+If you purchased the program at full price, I donate 15% of your purchase to Black Mamas Matter once you’re past the 10-day money-back guarantee period, .
 My goal for this program?
 To donate $10,000.
-That’s just under 340 families.
 I think we can do it!

 In short, yes.
 A class (or program filled with classes) about what to expect in postpartum as well as ways to prepare and tools/resources to use should be a normal part of the pregnancy journey.
 Hospitals should hold free clinics, OB/GYNs should offer more resources.
 But they don’t yet.
 Both new and new again mothers feel isolated in postpartum.
 One in five of these newborn mothers experience depression, anxiety, OCD, psychosis, or another type of mood disorder and have no idea where to find help should they feel brave enough to ask for it.
 I am here to equip you so that you don’t have to feel like you’re alone.